-Chesapeake Energy (NYS: CHK) reported earnings on Aug.
-6. Here are the numbers you need to know.
+Chesapeake Energy (NYS: CHK) reported earnings yesterday.
+Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended June 30 (Q2), Chesapeake Energy crushed expectations on revenues and missed estimates on earnings per share.
+For the quarter ended March 31 (Q1), Chesapeake Energy whiffed on revenues and missed estimates on earnings per share.

-Compared to the prior-year quarter, revenue increased slightly and GAAP earnings per share improved significantly.
+Compared to the prior-year quarter, revenue expanded significantly and GAAP loss per share shrank.

-Chesapeake Energy reported revenue of $3.39 billion.
-The 10 analysts polled by S&P Capital IQ foresaw sales of $2.42 billion on the same basis.
-GAAP reported sales were 2.1% higher than the prior-year quarter's $3.32 billion.
+Chesapeake Energy logged revenue of $2.42 billion.
+The 10 analysts polled by S&P Capital IQ foresaw net sales of $2.71 billion on the same basis.
+GAAP reported sales were 50% higher than the prior-year quarter's $1.61 billion.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.